forgewithharsh/chai-aur-cohort-2026-prep/blogs/README.md

 ### 4. HTML / CSS
 - Emmet in HTML for Beginners
 - Understanding HTML Tags and Elements
 - CSS Selectors 101: Targeting Elements with Precision
+- How a Browser Works: A Beginner-Friendly Guide to Browser Internals

 ---